CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 If the applicant has been granted access rights but they misuse them, you can revoke the rights by selecting *Revoke entitlement*.
 Revoking will add the applicant and all the application members to a blacklist.
 This means that if any of them tries to apply for access rights to the same dataset again, SD Apply will warn the application handlers.
 The owner of the dataset can edit the blacklist.
 You can find the blacklist from Administration tab.

 ### Email notifications
 You will receive email notifications about the actions of other SD Apply users.
-A data Access Committee has often more than one member.
+A Data Access Committee has often more than one member.
 Therefore, all the DAC members who have been assigned to a certain dataset, receive an email notification when one of the DAC members has processed an application.

 You can see and edit your email address from Settings tab in the top right corner of the page.